President’s Award Coordinator

 US Internships Coordinator

-Lisa Sturis has worked in the heritage industry for over 10 years in both the public and private sectors in Australia.
-Lisa started her career as Heritage Officer at the National Trust where she was responsible for research, significance assessments, review of development applications and government policy and strategy, and archive management.
-Lisa later moved into private practice where she was employed in small consultancies in Sydney and Melbourne and was engaged by government, private individuals, companies and community groups in developing conservation management plans, heritage advice, heritage impact statements, interpretation plans and photographic archival recordings.
+Lisa Sturis has worked in the heritage industry since 2005 in public and private sectors in Australia.
+Lisa started her career as Heritage Officer at the National Trust of Western Australia, where she was responsible for research, heritage assessments, review of development applications, government policy and strategy, and archive management.
+Lisa later moved into private practice, where she was employed in small consultancies in Sydney and Melbourne and was engaged by government, private individuals, companies and community groups in developing conservation management plans, provision of heritage advice, heritage impact statements, interpretation plans and photographic archival recordings.

-With a Bachelor of Arts in Cultural Heritage and History (Double Major) from Curtin University and Master in Urban Planning from RMIT, Lisa has had the opportunity to study abroad in Latvia, Germany, Mexico and Vietnam which has exposed her to an international perspective.
-Lisa takes a broad approach to heritage conservation and management with particular interest in how heritage places and stories influence and shape our urban environments.
+With a Bachelor of Arts in Cultural Heritage and History (Double Major) from Curtin University and Master in Urban Planning from RMIT, Lisa has had the opportunity to study abroad in Latvia, Germany, Mexico and Vietnam, which has exposed her to an international perspective of heritage and related fields.
+Lisa takes a broad, strategic approach to heritage conservation and management with particular interest in community connections and how heritage places and stories influence and shape our urban environments.